The time of day must:

-An external clock is required to be mounted on gaming machines that do not have an internal clock built in
+An external clock is required to be mounted on gaming machines that do not have an internal clock built-in.

-Refer to regulation 19 of the Gambling Regulations 2015
+See regulation 19 of the Gambling Regulations 2015

-Refer to section 3.5.21 of the Gambling Regulation Act 2003
+See section 3.5.21 of the Gambling Regulation Act 2003

-Refer to Chapter 08 – Events, Faults and Malfunctions
+See Chapter 08 – Events, Faults and Malfunctions

 Industry participants can access, via the following link, templates for Gaming Machine Event Register (PDF: 63KB) and Suspected Malfunction of a Gaming Machine Form (PDF: 58KB).
 Venues may wish to produce their own documents.
 These templates indicate the minimum details required in a suggested format.